Academics & Classes

 For information about the online order process or general information, contact 614-287-5353 or email request to email@example.com.

 We are committed to transparency, timeliness and accuracy in our communication.
 We will use the website, cscc.edu/coronavirus, as a primary communication tool, along with your @student.cscc.edu email.
 Additionally, you can access our updated hub on learning success within the current environment at cscc.edu/learnon.

 We recognize that access to technology is critical to your success.
 If you are currently enrolled or planning to enroll for Autumn 2020 and you don’t have the technology you need to learn online, we can help.
-Columbus State has a supply of Chromebooks and mobile hot spots for WiFi access available for loan to eligible students.
+Columbus State has a supply of personal computers and mobile hot spots for WiFi access available for loan to eligible students.

 For more information, please contact Lisa Phillips, in Student Affairs, at firstname.lastname@example.org.